-- Orientation Leaders are requiredto attend a leadership retreat during the spring semester (January 2021)
+- Orientation Leaders are required to attend a leadership retreat during the spring semester

-- Orientation Leaders will participate in six enrollment sessions held April –
+- Orientation Leaders will participate in enrollment sessions for fall 2022 incoming freshmen.

-- Orientation Leaders will return to campus a week before classes begin for Fall Training.
+- Orientation Leaders will return to campus a week before classes begin for training and Welcome Week activities.

 Orientation Leaders must adhere to all state and federal laws and the SWOSU Student Code of Conduct.
 An Orientation Leader's employment may be terminated at any point in the year, if it is determined that he/she is not maintaining ethics befitting a paraprofessional, not performing satisfactorily, not able to work productively with others, or jeopardizing the success of the program.
 If termination occurs, the Orientation Leader will forfeit his/her scholarship.